Njm6287/pdsnd_github/README.md

 Project number 3

 ### Description
-Working on my version control skills
+Working on my version control skills.
+Using Github to do my thing.

 ### Files used
 Bikeshare.py